Stars From General Hospital You Didn't Know Died

 Regarding the unprecedented fame he experienced as a result of playing the devilishly handsome antagonist, Anthony was humorously self-deprecating.
 "I'd say the hair has receded a lot," he told the Chicago Tribune in 1989.
 "I saw some of the old pictures of myself and, man, I gotta tell you, I look different.
 I wanna say, `Who is that guy?'
 I was this hip, happening young guy.
 Now I'm a man."
 In addition to the two aforementioned soaps, Anthony appeared in "Wiseguy," "L.A.
 Law," and "Another World."
 His final role was in Spike Lee's indie dramedy "She Hate Me," released the year of his death.

-Tragically, Anthony died by suicide in 2004, per his Find A Grave page.
+Tragically, Anthony took his own life in 2004.
 He was 52.
 The actor was buried beside his father, who died two years earlier.
 Following Anthony's death, soap producer Frank Valentini said, "His dedication to his craft was tireless," per Soap Opera Digest.
 Robin Strasser, Anthony's co-star in "One Life to Live," called him "a superb human being, a great actor, so much fun to be around, so mesmerizing in his choices as an actor," per Soap Central.

 Norma Connolly